ConYel/my_site_two/README.md

 Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind.
 ― Bernard M. Baruch

+Defeat is not the worst of failures.
+Not to have tried is the true failure.
+― George E. Woodberry